-Note that the maximum temperature goes to infinity only when $\gamma \to 0$, i.e., the quadratic part of the series form of $\Phi(\vartheta)$ vanishes.
-This result is an interesting observation because once we know how the energy density depends on heat, we can identify a maximum temperature for a stable equilibrium system based on physical parameters.
+It is noteworthy that the maximum temperature tends to infinity only when $\gamma \to 0$, i.e., when the quadratic part of the series form of $\Phi(\vartheta)$ vanishes.
+This observation is an interesting because once we understand how the energy density depends on heat, we can identify a maximum temperature for a stable equilibrium system based on physical parameters.